 The natural wonders of this amazing road trip to Tofino start north of Nanaimo at the eastern shore of Vancouver Island where we leave the Island Highway onto the Highway 4 westward.

-Harbour communities of Port Alberni and Ucluelet (if you make the detour) will greet you and leave you in awe until you reach the final destination, Tofino.
+Harbour communities of Port Alberni and Ucluelet (if you make the detour) will greet you and leave you in awe until you reach the final destination, Tofino, the surfers paradise.

 Must stops along the Pacific Rim Highway – Road Trip to Tofino

 Plan this road trip to Tofino as a whole day activity.
-Viewpoints and fun easy hikes will cover the time and make this an absolute adventure for the whole family.
+Viewpoints and fun easy hikes in some of Vancouvers Island rainforests will cover the time and make this an absolute adventure for the whole family.

 Take it all in and enjoy the remote rugged beauty Vancouver Island has become famous for.